sprsic/videoclub/README.md

 **com.sprsic.util**: contains  util methods. <br/>

 Resources folder contains application properties and also data.sql that will be inserted when application starts.

-There are also integration test for the business logic of the rental store, it would be nice to have more integration/unit tests.

-There is already init db script with sql that will prepopulate db in resources/data.sql with employee, customer, movie, genre, movie_genre

-For checking over due price with REST api, uncomment sql code in /resource/data.sql so that exists one lease in the past.

-Note: There are no REST endpoints for CRUD operations on movie, customer, employee, genre.
-Only pre-populated values can be used.

 **Endpoints** <br/>